-ANTICIPATED CHANGES IN ACCUMULATED OPERATING SURPLUS (SUPPLEMENTARY DETAIL) for the Year Ending August 31 as outlined on pages 6 and 7.
+ANTICIPATED CHANGES IN ACCUMULATED OPERATING SURPLUS (SUPPLEMENTARY DETAIL) for the Year Ending August 31 for the year Ending August 31 The following provides further explanation of the anticipated changes to each component of AOS for the 2017/2018, 2018/2019, 2019/2020, and 2020/2021 years as outlined on pages 6 and 7.
 Please provide information on the acquisition of significant unsupported capital, non-recurring project expenditures, and intended use of funds to August 31, 2020.
 Note that unrestricted surplus, operating reserves, and/or capital reserves should include the jurisdiction's contingency for unexpected or emergent issues.
 Additional detail on uses of Accumulated Operating Surplus: 2019/2020 Please provide additional detail regarding uses of unrestricted surplus, operating reserves, and capital reserves not described on pages 6 and 7.
 We are projecting a deficit in 2019-20 in order to maintain operations at current service levels.
 We will use a combination of cost reduction strategies and reserves to balance, however the amounts have yet to be determined.
 2020/2021 Please provide additional detail regarding uses of unrestricted surplus, operating reserves, and capital reserves not described on pages 6 and 7.
 We are projecting a deficit in 2020-21 in order to maintain operations at current service levels.
 We will use a combination of cost reduction strategies and reserves to balance, however the amounts have yet to be determined.
 August 31, 2021 Describe the jurisdiction's intended use of unrestricted surplus, operating reserves, and capital reserves balances expected as at August 31, 2021.
 We are projecting a deficit in 2021-22 in order to maintain operations at current service levels.
 We will use a combination of cost reduction strategies and reserves to balance, however the amounts have yet to be determined.